XpiritBV/ContainerWorkshop-Docs/Lab10-BlueGreen.md

 ```
 kubectl apply -f '02-blue.yaml'
 ```
+> In this lab, we will move from the 'green' version to 'blue'.

 Each of these commands will first ensure that the namespace 'BlueGreen' exists, and then create a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment) and expose it by using a [Service](https://kubernetes.io/docs/concepts/services-networking/service/).
 The first command creates the 'green' version of the workload, and the second will create the 'blue' version.